 On February 11, 2020, the Company completed the formation of the 50/50 Joint Venture named Ambler Metals with South32.
 As part of the formation of the Joint Venture, Trilogy contributed all its assets associated with the UKMP, including the Arctic and Bornite Projects, while South32 contributed \$145 million, resulting in each party's subsidiaries directly owning a 50% interest in Ambler Metals.
-To assist Ambler Metals during the initial set up phase, Trilogy paid all of Ambler Metals' invoices and was being reimbursed pursuant to a services agreement (the "Services Agreement") between Trilogy and Ambler Metals until the back office transitioned to a new permanent team employed by the Joint Venture.
-The Services Agreement ended on December 31, 2020.

 Ambler Metals is an independently operated company jointly controlled by Trilogy and South32 through a four-member board, of which two members are currently appointed by Trilogy based on its 50% equity interest.
 All significant decisions related to the UKMP require the approval of both companies.
 We determined that Ambler Metals is a VIE because it is expected to need additional funding from its owners for its significant activities.
 However, we concluded that we are not the primary beneficiary of Ambler Metals as the power to direct its activities, through its board, is shared under the Ambler Metals LLC limited liability company agreement.
 As we have significant influence over Ambler Metals through our representation on its board, we use the equity method of accounting for our investment in Ambler Metals.
-Our investment in Ambler Metals was initially measured at its fair value of \$176 million upon recognition.
-Our maximum exposure to loss in this entity is limited to the carrying amount of our investment in Ambler Metals, which totaled \$142.8 million at November 30, 2022.
-The following table summarizes the gain on derecognition of the UKMP assets upon transfer to the Ambler Metals Joint Venture on February 11, 2020.